 Real estate, venture capital and private equity: The real estate investments consist of 10 and 25 real estate funds as of December 31, 2021 and 2020, respectively.
 As of December 31, 2021, the Fund held investments in one core fund, one core plus funds, three debt funds, two opportunistic funds, and three value-add funds.
 As of December 31, 2020, the Fund held investments in five core funds, two core plus funds, four debt funds, 10 opportunistic funds, and four value-add funds.
 The private equity partnerships consist of six and two limited partnership interests as of December 31, 2021 and 2020, respectively.
-The private debt partnerships consist of six limited partnership interests as of December 31, 2021, and eight limited partnership interests as of December 31, 2020.
+The private debt partnerships consist of six limited partnership interests as of December 31, 2021 and 2020, respectively.
+The private debt partnerships consist of six limited partnership interests as of December 31, 2020.
 These funds invest in equity or debt securities of privately held companies.
 Private equity and debt closed-end funds are not eligible for redemption.